Updated by Joe Barnett in May 2022

 EB-5 Business Entities

 However, older commercial enterprises may qualify if the investment leads to a 40-percent increase in the number of employees or net worth, or if an older business is restructured to such a degree that a new commercial enterprise results.
 In addition to individual business enterprises, EB-5 visa applicants can also invest in EB-5 Regional Centers.
 Regional centers administer EB-5 projects.
 It may be more advantageous for an investor to invest in a regional center-run project because the investor will not have to independently set up the EB-5 projects.

 EB-5 Visa Requirements Summary

-- Investment must be made to for-profit U.S. commercial entity
+- The investment must be made in a for-profit U.S. commercial entity

-- Investment must create 10 fullt-ime U.S. jobs for 2 years
+- The investment must create 10 full-time U.S. jobs for two years